 Complying with legal requirements means meeting mandatory European legislation and food safety demands.
 If you are unable to comply with these requirements, you will not be allowed access to the European market.

-Buyers normally expect you to have food quality and safety management systems implemented to demonstrate your ability to control food safety hazards and ensure that your coffee is safe for roasting and for human consumption.
-Having certifications which show the implementation of these processes will tell your buyers that you are a reliable supplier, concerned with quality control.
+Buyers normally expect you to have food quality and safety management systems implemented to demonstrate your ability to control potential food safety risks.
+This ensures that your coffee is safe for roasting and for human consumption.

 2. Understand traceability and social responsibility aspects in your chain